Tuesday 9 October

 One potential approach the UK intends to explore further with the EU would involve the UK acting in partnership with the EU to operate a regime for imports that aligns precisely with the EU’s external customs border, for goods that will be consumed in the EU market, even if they are part of a supply chain in the UK first.
 The UK would need to apply the same tariffs as the EU, and provide the same treatment for rules of origin for those goods arriving in the UK and destined for the EU.

 How British customs would adapt in the event of a no-deal is addressed much later on, and comprises of a long list of all the dreadful changes that will need to be made before revealing that, “only around 30% of imported goods (in value terms) are subject to the Common External Tariff”.
-In fact, according to the National Audit Offic, non-EU imports account for 45% of the total. nevertheless, a dramatic expansion of existing customs capacity is necessary.
+In fact, according to the National Audit Office, non-EU imports account for 45% of the total.
+Nevertheless, a dramatic expansion of existing customs capacity is necessary.

 Brexit barely in name

 Naturally, Hammond’s preferred options are all heavily contingent on European cooperation so we can expect the EU’s single market ‘access’ for cash demands to reach unprecedented levels when this long list of imaginative alternatives reaches the negotiating table.
 Worse still is the convenience with which the heavier options fit into Hammond’s much-loved transition deal.